thanasisn/SDR_enhancement_LAP/article/article_doc.md

 events over Thessaloniki is concentrated on early summer, on May and June.

-The magnitude of the ECE events doesn't exceeds the values reported from sites with more favourable conditions for the phenomenon.
-Although, the climatological characteristic of the ECE events, showed that the most active months are spread on half of the year (March -- June and September and October).
+The magnitude of the ECE events does not exceeds the values reported for sites with more favourable conditions for the phenomenon.
+The climatological characteristic of the ECE events, showed that the most active months are spread on half of the year (March -- June and September and October).
 We found that CE conditions, can have a duration